signalfx/tracing-examples/opentelemetry-tracing/opentelemetry-dotnet-manual/aspnetcore-and-mongodb/README.md

 This example is a simple inventory system that is instrumented via the [OpenTelemetry .NET](https://opentelemetry.io/docs/instrumentation/net/).

+The example instruments the following libraries and frameworks:

+- ASP.NET Core
+- HttpClient
+- MongoDB

+Both the client and server are configured to send spans to a local instance of the Splunk OpenTelemetry Collector, which propagates them to Splunk Observability Cloud.

 ## Building and running the example app and client

-This multi-container application assumes you have [Docker Compose](https://docs.docker.com/compose/) installed and on your system.
+This multi-container application assumes you have [Docker Compose](https://docs.docker.com/compose/) installed on your system.
 To build and run the example services, please clone this repository and from this directory do the following:

 ```sh
 docker-compose build